floku9/goods-reservation/README.md

    cd goods-reservation
    ```

-2. Create .env file that is suitable for your case, or just copy .env-example and delete .example part
+2. Create .env file that is suitable for your case, or just copy .env-example and delete -example part

+## Running with Docker Compose

+### Prerequisites

+- Docker
+- Docker Compose

+To run the project with Docker Compose, follow these additional steps:

-3. Up the docker compose
+1. Up the docker compose

     ```bash
     docker-compose up --build